miércoles, 29 de junio de 2011

 se escapa, sin dudar, de mí: tu boca.

-Your mouth that moves dangerously
+Your mouth that moves with dangerous grace,

-that bites from your lips the desire,
+that bites desire from your lips,

 that clouds my reason and what I see,

-and steals the colors of the rose ...
+and steals the colors from the rose…

-Your mouth that is trembling,
+Your mouth that draws near, trembling,

-that makes me deny what I believe
+that makes me renounce what I believe,

-Your mouth that appears when it wants
+Your mouth that appears whenever it pleases,

-with that indifference that hurts me;
+with that indifference that wounds me;

-your mouth: more than a kiss it provokes me ...
+your mouth: more than a kiss, it provokes me…

-escapes, without hesitation, from me: your mouth.
+it flees, without hesitation, from me: your mouth.

 martes, 10 de mayo de 2011